Stochastic compressible Navier-Stokes equations under location uncertainty and their approximations for ocean modelling: Stochastic compressible Navier--Stokes equations

-with $\bm{u}$ the velocity vector, $c$ the speed of sound, $M$ the Mach number (\textit{i.e.} the ratio of typical particle velocity to typical sound speed), $\rho$ the density, $p$ the pressure, $\mu$ de dynamic viscosity, $T$ the temperature, $\gamma$ the heat capacity ratio, $(c_p,c_v)$ the heat capacities at constant pressure/volume, $e$ the internal energy and $\bm{g}=-g\bm{e}_z$ the acceleration vector due to gravity.
-We consider the mass fraction $Y_i$ of the species~$i$.
-Salinity $S$ considered in section~\ref{sec:Boussinesq} is a special case of a mass fraction transported by the flow.
-We introduce as well the Reynolds, Prandtl ans Schmidt numbers
+where $\bm{u}$ is the velocity vector, $c$ the speed of sound, and $M$ the Mach number (\ie the ratio of typical particle velocity to typical sound speed).
+The quantities $\rho$, $p$, $\mu$ denote the density, the pressure and dynamic viscosity, respectively.
+We denote by $T$ the temperature, $\gamma$ the heat capacity ratio, $(c_p,c_v)$ the heat capacities at constant pressure/volume, $e$ the specific internal energy and $\bm{g}=-g\bm{e}_z$ stands for the acceleration vector due to gravity.
+We also consider the mass fraction $Y_i$ of the species~$i$.
+Salinity $S$ discussed in Section~\ref{sec:Boussinesq} is a special case of such a mass fraction transported by the flow.
+Finally, we introduce the Reynolds, Prandtl ans Schmidt numbers:

-with $k_T^\phi$ the thermal conductivity and $D_i$ the mass diffusivity associated with the species $i$.
+where $k_T^\phi$ is the thermal conductivity, and $D_i$ the mass diffusivity of species $i$.